-The correct date from the Haul Summary Form for the haul numbers recorded.

-Matching species codes to species names.

-Species name, species code, sex and haul number for every line of data.

-No species with a greater total number listed than is on the Species Composition Form in whole haul sampled data.
-No decimal places.

-"Sum of Row" filled out for each line.

-Lengths recorded in ascending order.
+- The correct date from the Haul Summary Form for the haul numbers recorded. - Matching species codes to species names. - Species name, species code, sex and haul number for every line of data. - No species with a greater total number listed than is on the Species Composition Form in whole haul sampled data. - No decimal places. - "Sum of Row" filled out for each line. - Lengths recorded in ascending order.
 No lengths with a frequency of zero.

-Sex codes recorded for every species, on every line.
+- Lengths must end in "0" or "5." - Sex codes recorded for every species, on every line.